jscire/estimateR_paper_code/README.md

 # README

+The code in this repository allows the replication of the validation and analysis presented in Scire et al. 2022.
+For ease of use, downloaded the entore repo and create an RScript project in the root folder.

 ## Instructions for estimateR validation

 1. In RStudio, create a project (from existing files) in the same folder as this README.md file